How did people dress in the 1930’s? Read about women’s and men’s fashion choice in the 1930’s, and which influencers affected the style in the 1930’s.

 The 1930s also marked the first time women wore floor-length trousers, though only for leisure, such as at the beach or for parties—a style known as the "lounging pajama."
 These trousers were so wide that they could easily resemble skirts.

-1930s shoes: Hollywood Glamour Meets Practicality with Classic Heels and the Rise of Platform Shoes1930s shoes, like fashion, was full of contrasts.
+1930s shoes, like fashion, was full of contrasts.
 On one hand, it was inspired by Hollywood, with an emphasis on elegance and glamour.
 The T-strap and Mary Jane shoes remained popular, but the French heel was replaced by the Spanish heel, often referred to as the classic Hollywood heel.
-On the other hand, there was also a need for shoes that were practical, durable, and versatile, making the classic Oxford shoe a fitting choice.
+On the other hand, there was also a need for shoes that were practical, durable, and versatile, making the classic Oxford shoe a fitting choice with a low block heel or a completely flat heel.
 Platform shoes and sandals also made their debut, becoming popular in materials such as wood and cork.

 Our Helen sandal is a typical 1930s evening sandal, with cutouts and a T-strap.
 Note the spanish heel.